 General Fund authority transactions include processes to provide federal entities with the authority to fund specific programs on behalf of the U.S. Government.
-Types of these transactions include prior period adjustments, unexpended and expended appropriations, appropriations/warrants issued, collection of tax revenue (unemployment, excise, gift, estate, etc.), and trust fund warrants issued.
+Types of these transactions include unexpended appropriations, appropriations/warrants issued, collection of tax revenue (unemployment, excise, gift, estate, etc.), and trust fund warrants issued.

-Warrant/appropriation activity-USSGL accounts applicable to this activity include: USSGL accounts 309000G "Unexpended Appropriations While Awaiting a Warrant" (RC 41), 310100G "Unexpended Appropriations - Appropriations Received" (RC 41), 310600G "Unexpended Appropriations - Adjustments" (RC 41), 310700G "Unexpended Appropriations - Used-Accrued" (RC 39), and USSGL account 310710G "Unexpended Appropriations-Used-Disbursed" (RC 39).
-Data associated with USSGL accounts 310700G "Unexpended Appropriations - Used-Accrued" (RC 39) and 310710G "Unexpended Appropriations-Used-Disbursed" (RC 39) must be submitted using the General Fund Entity Submission Form via email to General Fund Entity Submission Form via email to
+Warrant/appropriation activity-USSGL accounts applicable to this activity include: USSGL accounts 309000G "Unexpended Appropriations While Awaiting a Warrant", 310100G "Unexpended Appropriations - Appropriations Received", 310600G "Unexpended Appropriations - Adjustments", 310700G "Unexpended Appropriations - Used-Accrued", and USSGL account 310710G "Unexpended Appropriations-Used-Disbursed."
+Data associated with RC 39 USSGL accounts 310700G "Unexpended Appropriations - Used-Accrued" and 310710G "Unexpended Appropriations-Used-Disbursed") must be submitted using the General Fund Entity Submission Form via email to GeneralFund@fiscal.treasury.gov.

 It is important that federal entities use the General Fund as the trading partner (a federal indicator of G and an AID of 099) for authority transactions.
-For example, when a federal entity receives an appropriation warrant, they record the following proprietary accounting entries: debit USSGL account 101000G "FBWT" (RC 40) and credit USSGL account 310100G "Unexpended Appropriations-Appropriations Received" (RC 41).
-The General Fund records the offset to these entries (reciprocates) by recording the following: debit USSGL account 320100F "Appropriations Outstanding-Warrants Issued" (RC 41) and credit USSGL account 201000F "LFBWT" (RC 40).
+For example, when a federal entity receives an appropriation warrant, they record the following proprietary accounting entries: debit USSGL account 101000G "FBWT" and credit USSGL account 310100G "Unexpended Appropriations-Appropriations Received."
+The General Fund records the offset to these entries (reciprocates) by recording the following: debit USSGL account 320100F "Appropriations Outstanding-Warrants Issued" and credit USSGL account 201000F "LFBWT".

-As a federal entity "uses" an appropriation throughout the FY (when goods or services are received or benefits provided) they record USSGL accounts 3107XXG "Unexpended Appropriations-Used" (RC 39) and 5700XXG "Expended Appropriations-Used" (RC 38) proprietary entries as outlined in the USSGL TFM.
-The General Fund reciprocates these entries by recording entries to the respective USSGL accounts 5700XXF "Appropriations-Expended" (RC 38) and 3207XXF "Appropriations Outstanding-Used" (RC 39).
-The last two digits of these USSGLs differ depending on the nature of the activity, i.e., accrued or disbursed.
+As a federal entity "uses" an appropriation throughout the FY (when goods or services are received or benefits provided) they record USSGL accounts 3107XXG "Unexpended Appropriations-Used" and 5700XXG "Expended Appropriations-Used" proprietary entries as outlined in the USSGL TFM.
+The General Fund reciprocates these entries by recording entries to the respective USSGL accounts 5700XXF "Appropriations-Expended" and 3207XXF "Appropriations Outstanding-Used".
+The last two digits of these USSGLs differ depending on the nature of the activity, i.e. accrued or disbursed.